Jim Gossett is one of the best-known and most highly honored athletic trainers in the nation.

 Gossett joined the Lions in the summer of 1979 and became the Head Athletic Trainer in 1984.
 He administers a staff of seven full-time assistants that work with all 31 Columbia teams and operates modern training facilities on the main campus and at Baker Athletics Complex.

-He has worked with most of Columbia’s teams, but has been particularly identified with football, soccer, fencing, rowing and wrestling.
+He has worked with most of Columbia’s teams but has particularly been identified with football, soccer, fencing, rowing and wrestling.
 He has the head athletic trainer for football since 1984.
-Gossett has worked with several championship squads, including the men and women’s fencing team, which won two NCAA championships while he was associated with them.
-He worked with men’s soccer and wrestling from 1979 to 1983, when they won a combined eight Ivy League titles and made two trips to the Final Four.
+Gossett has worked with several championship squads, including the men and women’s fencing team, which won four NCAA championships while he was covering them.
+He worked with men’s soccer and wrestling from 1979 to 1983, when they earned a combined eight Ivy League titles and made two trips to the Final Four.

-Gossett has been frequently honored for his work.
-In 2004, he was presented the Dan Libera Service Award for outstanding contribution to the Board of Certification, while in 2003, he was honored by the National Athletic Trainers Association with the Most Outstanding Athletic Trainer Award, for which he was nominated and chosen by his peers, and received the All-American Football Foundation’s Outstanding Athletic Trainer Award.
+Gossett has frequently been honored for his work.
+In 2004, he was presented the Dan Libera Service Award for outstanding contribution to the Board of Certification.
+He was he was honored by the National Athletic Trainers Association with the Most Outstanding Athletic Trainer Award in 2003, for which he was nominated and chosen by his peers, and received the All-American Football Foundation’s Outstanding Athletic Trainer Award.

 Previously, he had been honored by the New York State Athletic Trainers Association with the Thomas J. Sheehan, Sr. Award, its highest honor, and by the Eastern Athletic Trainers Association (EATA) with the Joseph A. Blankowitsch Award.
 A former president of the EATA, he was further honored with the 1994 Cramer Award for outstanding service, presented by Cramer Products in conjunction with the EATA.